pattern

 to examine, repair, and make significant improvements or changes to something

-Ex: The airline plans overhaul its fleet , ensuring all planes meet the latest safety standards .
+Ex: The airline plans to overhaul its fleet , ensuring all planes meet the latest safety standards .

 daily words